Set Sail on 5 Deep Travel Experiences Around the World

 Fortify yourself for the journey with Morocco’s caffeinated beverage of choice: vast quantities of sweet, strong mint tea, accompanied by fekkas: cookies flavored with sesame, anise, and almonds.

-4. Marvel at the Church of St. Andrew on the Windswept Solovetsky Archipelago, Russia
+4. Visit the Church of St. Andrew on the Solovetsky Archipelago

 Despite their remoteness and their inhospitable climate, the islands have been named a UNESCO World Heritage Site for the dedicated monastic activity that has thrived there.
 The islands are home to a complex of churches and monuments of the Russian Orthodox Church, including the diminutive church of St. Andrew on the tiny island of Bolshoy Zayatsky.